mtplr/blacomcalc/README.md

 ## Credits

-Author: (c) Matteo Paolieri, University of Cologne, 2020
+Author: (c) **Matteo Paolieri**, University of Cologne, 2020.

-Special thanks for critics and suggestions to: Daniele Fazzi, Nora Gildemeister, Ludovico Pavesi
+Special thanks for critics and suggestions to: Dr. Daniele Fazzi, Nora Gildemeister, Ludovico Pavesi.

-License: MIT (see LICENSE)
+License: **MIT** (see LICENSE).

 ## Features

-* It calculates every bond length distance between the inserted atoms, for the given molecule(s)
+* Calculation of every bond length distance between the inserted atoms, for the given molecule(s)

-* It calculates the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds.
+* Calculation of the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds.
 It is also possible to average specific bonds defined by the user.

-* It creates a BLA.dat file for every molecule that can be plotted with Gnuplot, as e.g. `BLA-1.dat` an so on
+* Creation of a `BLA.dat` file for every molecule.
+This can be plotted with e.g. Gnuplot, OriginLab, Matplotlib

-* It calculates the center of mass of the desired inserted molecules
+* Calculation of the center of mass of the desired inserted molecules

-* It calculates the distance between the desired center of masses
+* Calculation of the distance between the desired center of masses

-* It calculates the bond angle for the three specified atoms
+* Calculation of the bond angle for the three specified atoms

-* It extracts what bonds are formed between what atoms, and the bond type (single, double, triple), from a `.mol` file using the enclosed converter `convert-mol.py`.
+* Extraction of what bonds are formed between what atoms, and the bond type (single, double, triple), from a `.mol` file using the enclosed converter `convert-mol.py`.
 The output is ready for `input_file` file (see [later](#get-data-from-mol-files-wip)).

-* It **will** calculate torsion angles (**WIP**)

 # Usage

 Clone this repo: